hanshuting/graph_ensemble/README.md

 Python 3.5+ is required for the example workflow scripts.

 ## Compile dependencies
 After cloning the repo, run `make` in the base directory.

+Note: Please change the MEX path in `thirdparty/QPBO-v1.32.src/Makefile` (line 19) to the Matlab path in your system.
+On MacOS, XCode is required for compilation.

 ## Data format
 Two binary spike matrices should be stored in a `.mat` file, under the variable names `data` and `stimuli`.